CANADA FX DEBT-C$ hits weakest since Oct 2010 in global slump

 By Andrea Hopkins

-TORONTO, Sept 22 (Reuters) - The Canadian dollar tumbled to an 11-month low against its U.S. counterpart on Thursday, at one point losing nearly 3 U.S. cents in value, as growing fears of a global recession sent investors running.
+TORONTO, Sept 22 (Reuters) - The Canadian dollar sank to an 11-month low on Thursday as a grim outlook for the U.S. economy and signs of slowing growth in China and Germany drove investors to the safety of U.S. debt and the U.S. dollar.

-World stocks and commodities also dropped as weak data from China crystallized growth fears, one day after a grim economic outlook from the U.S. Federal Reserve.

-Canadian and U.S. stocks slid more than 3 percent and commodities took a beating.
-The U.S. dollar climbed to a seven-month high against major currencies .DXY as investors fled risky assets.
+World stocks fell more than 4 percent and the U.S. dollar climbed to a seven-month high against a basket of major currencies as investors dumped riskier trades in favor of the world's most liquid currency.
 [MKTS/GLOB]

-"What we've had is the Federal Reserve highlighting that there are significant downside risks, combined with a sub-50 print from the flash PMI estimate out of China, combined with ongoing troubles in Europe," said Camilla Sutton, chief currency strategist at Scotia Capital.

-"These very rapid shifts in risk sentiment have all worked materially against the Canadian dollar."
+A stark economic assessment from the Federal Reserve late on Wednesday initiated the change in sentiment and the Canadian dollar, which had been mostly stronger than its U.S. counterpart for months, quickly got caught up in the maelstrom.

 "Once it pierced parity yesterday there was nobody to stand in the way, so it just took off like a gorilla coming out of the cage," said David Watt, senior currency strategist at Royal Bank of Canada.